joserossini/LucioEngine/README.md

 ```

 Then we generate the project files.
-For Windows we can use the `build.bat` file to generate VisualStudio project, or you can manually do it.
+For Windows we can use the `build.bat` file to generate VisualStudio project, or manually.
 ```bash
 cmake -G "Visual Studio 16 2019" ..
 ```
-Finaly we can work with it.
-We can just open VisualStudio.
+Finaly we just open VisualStudio.
 It will take a while to compile for the first time since we are also compiling all the submodules.

 ---